 Evoke’s Clinical Approach

-While the natural setting is inspirational, many people are not aware that modern wilderness therapy combines the most trusted therapeutic approaches to create change.
+While the natural setting is inspirational, many people are not aware that modern wilderness therapy combines the most trusted therapeutic approaches to facilitate change.
 Wilderness becomes the delivery method for traditional and evidence-based approaches.
-Evoke’s intensives and adventure programs borrow from modern wilderness therapy, taking advantage of nature and it’s ability to inspire, heal and create a platform for traditional therapeutic approaches.
+Evoke’s Intensives and Adventures programs borrow from modern wilderness therapy, taking advantage of nature and its ability to inspire, heal, and create a platform for traditional therapeutic approaches.